-On 2 July 2020, the Verkhovna Rada of Ukraine (Parliament of Ukraine) adopted the amendments to the Law of Ukraine No. 681-IX on Information Protection in Information and Telecommunications Systems.
+On 2 July 2020, the Ukrainian Parliament adopted the amendments to the Law of Ukraine No. 681-IX on Information Protection in Information and Telecommunications Systems.
 These amendments were based on the EU requirements to information cybersecurity.
 Also, the draft law sets out the requirements to the standards of information security management systems (ISMS) to specific categories of information.

-4.2.4 Interconnection of base registries
+3.3.4 Interconnection of Base Registries